bentomhall/nih-system/homebrewery/world/people.md

 **Poison Bite.** You have a natural weapon you can use whenever you can make an attack.
 It counts as a finesse weapon with a reach of 5 feet, dealing 1d4 + your ability modifier piercing damage and 1d6 poison damage.
 When you reach 5th level, the poison damage increases to 2d6.
 At 11th level, it increases to 3d6.

-#### Strangler
-Strangler ophidians were born with flexible limbs capable of constricting foes.
-They tend to be surprisingly strong.

-**Ability Score Increase.** +2 Strength

-**Additional Proficiencies.** You are proficient in Athletics, and when you make a Strength (Athletics) check to grapple someone or escape a grapple, you add twice your proficiency bonus instead.

-**Entwining Limbs.**  When you successfully grapple a creature, you can make them restrained instead.
-If you do so, you cannot move them forcibly without releasing them from restraint (but not the grapple).

 \page
 ### Orc